Freely communicating microservices

 Factories

 To create stateful microservices, we need a factory.
 The factory itself is a microservice.
 When a request is made, an instance of the service is created, usually in the form of a target.
 The target is given the owner's target address when it is created.
 The owner is given the target address of the service in the same way.
-Now the owner and microservice can communicate with each other.
+Now the owner and the microservice can communicate with each other.

 Working Targets

-Often microservices need to send messages themselves to accomplish their tasks.
+Often, microservices need to send messages themselves to accomplish their tasks.
 Since they are targets themselves, this is not a problem.

-Targets are lightweight, any number of targets can be created to handle complex communications.
+Targets are lightweight, and any number of targets can be created to handle complex communications.
 Example: The job engine easily creates tens of thousands of targets to perform specific activities, such as hashing files in subdirectories.

 When its own queries are done, the working target sends the deferred message back as a response and exits.
 This pattern ( outsourcing communication to another target) is simple to understand and easy to implement.